AGENCY OPERATIONS

 Why does 'max duration pause' need to happen?

-We understand and empathise that life will sometimes throw us curve balls and our attention has to be diverted to more important personal matters.
-As the agency is small and commitments have likely been made to other parties for project start dates, these need to be honoured.
 The pause on a project is a temporary situation while timelines are put back on track.
 There is no penalty or loss of commitment, the project will be fulfilled as agreed in the signed documents.

 What exactly is the 'pause' that happens - and what circumstances are needed for it to occur?